USOPC Sports Medicine Fellowships

 Application Timeline

-- Applications will open March 1st and close April 30th
+- Applications will open November and close January 4, 2026

 Unlike most residency and fellowship programs, this program allows for a 100% case load of athletes that compete for Team USA.
-This program allows for a fully immersive experience with Team USA that helps prepare clinicians for employment in elite-level athletics.
+This program allows for a fully immersive experience with Team USA that helps prepare clinicians and providers for employment in elite-level athletics.
 The fellowship allows one to learn from and work side by side with a variety of disciplines within the sports medicine and sport performance field to truly be part of a high-performance team.

 PT & AT Fellows